SereneSam/mbtiPredictor/README.md

 1) Download the datasets :
 insert data sets here

-2) Following the instructions in the Jupyter Notebook, link the datasets form your local machine to the code and run!
+2) Following the instructions in the Jupyter Notebook, link the datasets from your local machine to the code and run!

 Our group used the following packages: